pelayolluna/algorithms/README.md

 # Algorithms
-Algorithms to resolve some problems
+Algorithms to resolve some problems.